-All decisions at Board Meetings and Committee meetings were carried out unanimously as recorded in the minutes of the meetings of the Board of Directors or Committee of the Board respectively.
+All decisions at Board Meetings and Committee meetings were carried out unanimously as there is no dissenting member's note forming part of the minutes of the meetings.

 I further report that, based on the information provided by the Company, its' officers and Authorized Representatives during the conduct of the Audit, in my opinion, adequate systems, processes and control mechanism exist in the Company to monitor & ensure compliance with applicable Laws, Rules, Regulations & Guidelines.